-X. Positive Behavioral Interventions and Supports BOYS' LATIN LEX: THE THREE BE'S
+X. Positive Behavioral Interventions and Supports

+BOYS' LATIN LEX: THE THREE BE'S

 The Boys' Latin Middle School PBIS system is anchored in our Lex, or law.
-The BLMS Lex is structured as Three Be's-Be Respectful, Be Responsible, Be a Problem Solver.
+The BLMS Lex is structured as Three Be's- Be Respectful, Be Responsible, Be a Problem Solver.
 These Three Be's, as outlined below, are displayed in various areas throughout the building.
 They are written intentionally in positive language.
 You will not see any mention of behaviors in which a student cannot engage.
 Instead, we consider the Three Be's to be our students' "rights."

-· Keep small problems small

-Be prepared

-De prepared Stay positive

-are for your materials and school Recognize patterns in your behavior

-roperty Be flexible and creative

-Participate actively • Ask for support

-ollow directions the first time they are Admit mistakes and grow from them

-ven Offer feedback

-ar O P e for your materials and school perty articipate actively ow directions the first time they are
+Be Respectful Be Responsible Be a Problem Solver • Be trustworthy Be mindful of your environment Keep small problems small • Be honest • Be prepared Stay positive • Be mindful of personal space Care for your materials and school Recognize patterns in your behavior Treat others the way you would like to be property • Be flexible and creative treated Participate actively Ask for support • Be understanding Follow directions the first time they are Admit mistakes and grow from them given • Offer feedback